 The SGML tagging of Orlando‘s text makes possible the creation of dynamic chronologies of several different kinds.
 The system can draw together a broad range of discrete events from social and political history and combine these with chronological information drawn from accounts of writers’ lives and writing careers.
 The result is a vast timeline base which can instantly generate more focused chronologies, on, for example, particular writers, texts, genres, movements or issues.

 Orlando’s innovative use of SGML requires a robust delivery system designed specifically to open up to users the intricately-structured textbase.
 Orlando has developed an exciting new approach to delivering complex encoded materials via XML (Extensible Markup Language) on the web.
 The unprecedently dynamic delivery of scholarly materials that is enabled by Orlando software tests the possibilities for literary history in electronic delivery.

 The Orlando delivery system provides entries on authors’ lives and writing careers, contextual material, timelines, sets of internal links, and bibliographies.
 Users can navigate according to their interests, drawing on the uniquely structured materials.

 The Orlando Project Delivery system is based on Java and Java related technologies on the server side, thus making it platform independent.
-The heart of the system is based on an Apache Tomcat servlet server, which interacts with a web browser client (e.g. Microsoft Internet Explorer).
+The heart of the system is based on an Apache Tomcat servlet server, which interacts with a web browser client (e.g. Microsoft Internet Explorer, Mozilla Firefox, or Google Chrome).
 The servlets use information stored in a PostgreSQL database to extract and present information to the user.
 Stored within the database is the XML prose composed by the Orlando Project members plus some added information to enhance the performance of the system.
 An index on the XML text and attribute values is one example.
 XSLT is used to transform the XML data into HTML.